No one works for free (well, at least most of us do not).

 Many Ads Destroy User Browser Speeds

 Put more than a couple of Adsense ads on your page, and you might be terrorizing some unsuspecting person’s computer.
-The fact is, many people simply don’t have computers capable of everything ads throw at their browsers, and this causes terrible user experiences.
+The fact is, many people don’t have computers capable of everything ads throw at their browsers, and this causes terrible user experiences.

-If you plan to go beyond Adsense and deploy more aggressive ad networks, expect increased bounce rates, lower time on the site stats, and super mean emails through your contact form accusing you of giving a person’s computer a virus (yes, when someone’s browser freezes due to a heavy loading ad, they will think they have a virus), to all happen.
+If you plan to go beyond Adsense and deploy more aggressive ad networks, expect increased bounce rates, lower time on the site stats, and super mean emails through your contact form accusing you of giving a person’s computer a virus.
+Yes, when someone’s browser freezes due to a heavy loading ad, they will think they have a virus), to all happen.

-The problem here is, many people simply ignore ads, so you (the website owner) and the ad network end up in the lowly, scummy position of having to increase the aggressiveness of your ads to make a buck.
+So you (the website owner) and the ad network end up in the lowly, scummy position of having to increase the aggressiveness of your ads to make a buck.
 It’s just the natural cycle of monetizing from ads at play.

-However, there is a far more nefarious side to website monetization than conversions, and that’s called RPM.
+However, there is a far more nefarious side to website monetization than conversions, and that is called RPM.
 “RPM,” as you might have it, is simply “CPM,” which means cost per mille (technically, this means cost per thousand page views).
 Google Adsense uses RPM in their stats, leading many to get a little confused over the matter.

 When RPM drops, so does your revenue.
-If you get 10,000 page views per day and your $4 RPM (that’s $40 per day) drops to $1 (that’s $10 per day), you’ll be wishing you were tasked with only fixing affiliate sale conversions.
+If you get 10,000 page views per day and your $4 RPM (that’s $40 per day) drops to $1 (that’s $10 per day), you will be wishing you were tasked with only fixing affiliate sale conversions.

 RPM is based on what the ad network (typically Adsense) can get from Adwords buyers.
 It is up to the Adsense algorithm to place ads that yield the highest returns for the buyers who are bidding on placement on your website.

 You do anything you can to try to save that RPM, but the thing is, there is no science involved at all.
-You are chasing your own tail, spinning your wheels, in a zone of complete and utter time waste.
-Without true evidence that proves why ad RPM fluctuates, you can’t diagnose nor fix the issue in any logical way.
+You are chasing your tail, spinning your wheels, in a zone of complete and utter time waste.
+Without actual evidence that proves why ad RPM fluctuates, you cannot diagnose or fix the issue in any logical way.